Overview of the TREC 2025 RAGTIME Track: The Assessment of Runs

 The first step to judge document relevance was to create document pools to judge.
 Since relevance labels are applied to problem statements, rather than report requests with their background and length limit, submissions for all task across any request with the same problem statement were combined to create one document pool per problem statement.

-The documents in the pool combined all cited documents in any generated report as well as the top documents in the retrieval runs.
+The documents in the pool combined the top three cited documents for each report sentence in a generated report as well as the top three documents in the retrieval runs.
 Then documents were divided by language.
 Assessors in each language reviewed all documents.
 One of the assessors for that topic was also assigned the English set of documents.
 They applied a 4-level scale when judging documents: \begin{itemize} \item \textbf{Very valuable} [3 pts]: documents that contain information that is central to the topic and is something that would be put into the lead paragraph of a report.
 It is an excellent citation for a report. \item \textbf{Valuable} [1 pt]: documents that include information that is central to the topic and the information in the document would be included in the report, but not as prominently. \item \textbf{Topical} [0 pts]: documents that just mention or touch on the topic, even a single sentence. \item \textbf{Irrelevant} [0 pts]: documents that do not relate to the topic at all.
 Documents that only have relevant information in "teaser" links at the bottom of the article ("More articles you might be interested in" kinds of links) are not relevant. \end{itemize}

 The points appearing with the label are the values assigned in the qrels for evaluating retrieval tasks.
+Notice that while assessors have 4-levels, the qrels will only have three different point values since topical and irrelevant are both mapped to 0 points.

 In order to support report generation assessment, assessors also highlighted passages in the document the first time they encountered the information.
-The goal of this task was to assemble a list of relevant facts from the documents to use for writing a report without having to read any of the documents.
-While these passages were used as the source of information to create a set of automatically generated nuggets in the dryruns, in the main task assessors translated the salient facts into English is such a way that the information could be used on its own by any report writer to compose an English report on the topic without needing to refer back to the source information, which might be in a language the report writer did not understand.
+The goal of this task was to assemble a list of relevant facts from the documents to use for writing a report without having to read the document a second time.
+While these passages were used as the source of information to create a set of automatically generated nuggets in the dryruns, in the main task assessors translated the salient facts into English in such a way that the information could be used on its own by any assessor to compose nugget question-answer pairs about the information that should appear in a generated report.
+This enabled a single opinion about the required content of the generated report without requiring one person to have language skills in all of the languages represented in the document collection.

 In the dryruns, assessment stopped after this phase.
 All other information necessary for scoring a generated report was created with LLMs.
 Thus the highlighted passages lead to over 140 nugget questions on average as is shown in Table~\ref{tab:repgen-assessment-stats}.